telerik/blazor-docs/components/treelist/events.md

 ### OnRowRender

-This event fires upon the rendering of the TreeList.
+This event fires upon the rendering of the TreeList rows.
 It receives an argument of type `TreeListRowRenderEventArgs` which exposes the following fields:

 * `Item` - an object you can cast to your model class to obtain the current data item.
 * `Class` - the CSS class that will be applied to the rows of the TreeList.
 The CSS rules that are set for that class will be visibly rendered on the TreeList rows.